Skip to main content

 Exempt Development

-• be located behind the building line of any road frontage, and must be located from the lot boundary by at least:
+• being located beyond the building line of any road frontage, and must be located from the lot boundary by at least:

-• not have an area of more than 25m²
+• having an area of more than 25m²

-• not cause the total floor area of all such structures on the lot to be more than:
+• causing the total floor area of all such structures on the lot to be more than:

-• for a lot larger than 300m2 - 15 per cent of the ground floor area of the dwelling on the lot; or
+• 15 per cent of the ground floor area of the dwelling for a lot larger than 300m2; or

-• not have an enclosing wall higher than 1.4 metres
+• having an enclosing wall higher than 1.4 metres

-• not have a floor height of more than one metre above the existing ground level
+• having a floor height of more than one metre above the existing ground level

-• not be more than three metres at its highest point, above existing ground level.
+• being more than 3 metres at its highest point, above existing ground level.

 The following requirements must be met:

-• If it is to be constructed out of metal components it must be low reflective, factory pre-coloured materials.
+• If it is to be constructed out of metal components, they must be low reflective, factory pre-coloured materials.

-• If it is located on bushfire prone land and is less than five metres from a house it needs to be constructed of non-combustible material.
+• If it is located on bushfire prone land and is less than 5 metres from a house it needs to be constructed of non-combustible material.

 • If it is constructed or installed in a heritage conservation area or a draft heritage conservation area it must be located behind the building line of any road frontage.

-For a full list of development standards that balconies, decks, patios, pergolas and terraces must comply with in order to be considered exempt development, please refer to please refer to Part 2 Division 1 Subdivision 6 of the State Policy.
+For a full list of development standards for exempt balconies, decks, patios, pergolas and terraces, please refer to Part 2 Division 1 Subdivision 6 of the State Policy.

 Other considerations

-• Works must be structurally adequate, installed in accordance with manufacturer’s specifications and comply with the Building Code of Australia (BCA).
+• All works must be structurally adequate, installed in accordance with manufacturer’s specifications and comply with the Building Code of Australia (BCA).

-• Any structures that would be located on public land, or on or over a public road (including temporary structures), must have separate approval from the relevant council, or Roads and Maritime Services under the Roads Act 1993 and the Local Government Act 1993.
+• Any structure on or over public land or roads must have approval specifically from the local council or Transport for NSW under the Roads Act 1993 and the Local Government Act 1993

 • Generally, exempt development cannot be carried out on: